 Who are the Palestinian prisoners released in exchange for Israeli hostages?

-RAMALLAH, West Bank (AP) — Israel on Saturday released a total of 183 Palestinian prisoners in exchange for three Israeli hostages held in Gaza as the ceasefire agreement between Israel and Hamas continued to gain traction after nearly two weeks.
+RAMALLAH, West Bank (AP) — Israel released 183 Palestinian prisoners on Saturday in the latest exchange for Israeli hostages held in Gaza, part of a ceasefire that has paused the war but whose future is uncertain.

-In a sign of progress, Saturday’s release included for the first time some of the 1,000 detainees from Gaza that Israel has agreed to free during Phase 1 of the deal on condition that they did not participate in Hamas’ Oct.
-7, 2023, attack that triggered the Israel-Hamas war.
+Israel views the security prisoners as terrorists, while Palestinians see them as freedom fighters resisting a decades-long military occupation.

-Detained in Gaza on suspicion of militancy, the 111 Palestinians released Saturday have been held without trial since the day after the Oct.
-7 attack.
+Nearly every Palestinian has a friend or family member who has been jailed by Israel at some point, for militant attacks or lesser offenses like rock-throwing, protesting or membership in a banned political group.
+Some are held for months or years without trial in what is known as administrative detention, which Israel says is needed to prevent attacks and avoid sharing sensitive intelligence.

-In the occupied West Bank, excited crowds thronged the Red Cross bus carrying the Palestinians from Ofer prison near Ramallah.
-But the festivities were muted compared to previous weeks.
-Just 25 prisoners were set free into the West Bank, while another seven were being transferred to Egypt before deportation.
+Eighteen of those released Saturday had been sentenced to life and 54 were serving long sentences for their involvement in deadly attacks against Israelis.
+Seven of those convicted of the most serious crimes will be transferred to Egypt ahead of further deportation.

-The rest were headed home to Gaza for the first time in months, or, in some cases, years, where celebrations awaited.
+Among those being released are 111 Palestinians who were rounded up after Hamas’ Oct.
+7, 2023, attack on southern Israel, which triggered the war.
+They had been detained without trial.

-Here’s a look at some prominent Palestinian prisoners released since the ceasefire deal went into effect on Jan.
-19:
+Here’s a look at some prominent Palestinian prisoners released since the truce went into effect on Jan.
+19.

 Mohammed el-Halabi